jcr4990/eq-upscale/README.md

 ```
 python eq-upscale.py -s 2
 ```

-> [!WARNING]
-> You are likely to encounter some bugs.
-I've spent many hours fiddling with EQ files and I've learned there's always bound to be surprises.
-Once again make sure you back up your original files in case something goes haywire.

 ## External Resources
 This project would not be possible without the extensive work of the developer(s) of both "Quail" and "Real-ESRGAN-ncnn-vulkan"